JuliaMath/DoubleFloats.jl/README.md

 - results from testing with BenchmarkTools on one machine
 - BigFloat precision was set to 106 bits, for fair comparison

-## Suggested Use
+## Good Ways To Use This

+In addition to simply `using DoubleFloats` and going from there, these two suggestions are easily managed and will go a long way in increasing the robustness of the work and reliability in the computational results.

-If your input values are Float64[Float32], map them to Double64[Double32] and proceed with your computation.
-Then map the output values to Float64[Float32], and work with those values.
-Where throughput is important, this manner of us can be applied to particularly sensitive parts of your computation.
+If your input values are Float64s, map them to Double64s and proceed with your computation.
+Then unmap your output values as Float64s, do additional work using those Float64s.
+With Float32 inputs, used Double32s similarly.
+Where throughput is important, and your algorithms are well-understood, this approach be used with the numerically sensitive parts of your computation only.
+If you are doing that, be careful to map the inputs to those parts and unmap the outputs from those parts just as described above.

 ## Questions and Contributions